emsr/tr29124_test/README.md

 * Hankel functions
 * Statistical distribution functions

-Some capabilities have bee migrated into separate subprojects:
+Some capabilities have been migrated into separate subprojects:
 * Quadrature rules
 * Polynomial classes and solvers